visualinteractivedata/visualinteractivedata.github.io/jobs/phd-pcc-2021.md

 **[Dr Milly Lo](https://www.ed.ac.uk/usher/anaesthesia/team-members/researchers/dr-tsz-yan-milly-lo)** is an expert in paediatric intensive care and data-driven improvement research, and will provide clinical advice and arrange for data access.

+## Requirements

+* A Masters/Bachelor degree in visualization, human-computer interaction, design informstics or equivalent.
+* good illustration and graphics skills
+* good (web) programming skills
+* enthusiastic about reserach in visalization, communication, and human-computer interaction

+## Organization

+* This is a 4-year, fully funded PhD
+* The successful candidate will be hosted by the (Center for Doctoral Training (CDT) in Precision Medicine)[https://www.ed.ac.uk/usher/precision-medicine].
+You can find more information about the center on their website.
+* Application deadline is **January 20**.
+You can find more information about the application process (online)[https://www.ed.ac.uk/usher/precision-medicine/app-process-eligibility-criteria].
+* Before you apply, please get in touch with us to discuss your application.
+Please send us an up-to-date CV and any links/videos/examples to work you have done.
+* Applications are open to citizens of any nationality.
+* For specific elegibility criteria, also check the (website by the CDT)[https://www.ed.ac.uk/usher/precision-medicine/app-process-eligibility-criteria].

 ## References

 [1] Bronner, M.B., Peek, N., Knoester, H., Bos, A.P., Last, B.F. and Grootenhuis, M.A., 2010.